epto/JavascriptAnnotations/README.md

 Javascript Annotations
 ======

-AnnotationsParser is a standalone annotations parser for javascript built to parse JSON objects, classes or object instances.
+AnnotationsParser is a standalone annotations parser for javascript created to parse JSON objects, classes or object instances.
-It supports a special types of annotation built to set multiple metadata without annotation definition and external libraries.
+It supports a special types of annotations designed to set multiple metadata without annotations definitions and external libraries.

 ### How it works:

 Each function can have annotations.
 The annotations must be in a doc comment into the function body.
 (Normally this is inserted before the function.
-To allow the engine to work without javascript engine modifications and remaining compatible with previous versions of javascript you had to resort to this trick).
+To allow the engine to work without javascript engine modifications and remaining compatible with previous versions of javascript you must to resort to this trick).

 Example:
 ```javascript